django-cumulus/django-cumulus/docs/index.rst

 container_info
 --------------

-This management command gathers information about containers in Cloud Files.
+This management command gathers information about containers:

 Invoke the management command::